Skip to main content Skip to main menu

 The Early Years

-In 1970, Brooks Hall was being renovated and the Management Department was moved to the White Avenue Building.
-It’s impossible to find now – it was torn down in 1972 and is now part of the Holiday Inn parking lot.
-The Mayflower Cafe, which still is in business, was one of the most popular places for lunch with its “meat and three” options.
+In 1970, Brooks Hall was being renovated, and the Management Department was moved to the White Avenue Building.
+It’s impossible to find now — it was torn down in 1972.
+The Mayflower Cafe, which recently closed, was one of the most popular places for lunch with its “meat and three” options.
 At the time, the Last Resort wasn’t a popular restaurant, but rather, a music venue with the same name.

 The placement of MIS in Management worked well.
 Howard (Ted) Smith was a beloved department head who created a collegial environment that continues today.
 Dick Huseman, Archie Carroll and Bob Gatewood followed Ted as department heads and made many contributions.
 The socio-tech nature of today’s program was influenced by its placement in Management.
-Over time, however, as the size of the MIS program grew, it had to compete for resources with other programs in the Management Department, a factor in the decision to create a separate MIS department.
+Over time, however, as the MIS program grew, it had to compete for resources with other Management Department programs, a factor in the decision to create a separate MIS department.

 The IBM MoIS Grant

-In 1984, IBM announced a $27 million grant program to support teaching and research on the management of information systems.
-In a highly competitive, multiple-round selection process, the MIS program at Terry was one of 13 schools (that included MIT and the University of Minnesota) selected to receive $1 million in cash, $1 million in hardware and unlimited software.
+In 1984, IBM announced a $27 million grant to support teaching and research on the management of information systems.
+In a highly competitive, multiple-round selection process, the MIS program at Terry was one of 13 schools (which included MIT and the University of Minnesota) selected to receive $1 million in cash, $1 million in hardware and unlimited software.
 The grant program ran from 1985-1990.
-The picture below is of Department Head Dick Huseman and MIS professor Hugh Watson.

 The MIS Advisory Board

 Over time, the board and its activities grew.
-When the Terry College of Business facility in Buckhead opened, an Atlanta board meeting was created.
-At the first meeting, undergraduate students Viji Kannan and Jessica Marceau went along to help with the meeting and their assistance and popularity with Board members led to the inclusion of student representatives on the board.
+When the Terry College of Business facility in Atlanta opened, an Atlanta board meeting was created.
+At the first meeting, undergraduate students Viji Kannan and Jessica Marceau went to help with the meeting, and their assistance and popularity with Board members led to the inclusion of student representatives on the board.
 It remains one of the best board-related decisions made.
 Board members also speak to classes and attend various student events.
-The board is well known in the academic and business communities.
+The board is well-known in the academic and business communities.

 SMIS

-Hugh Watson was the first faculty advisor for SMIS, but Tex Carr, John Schleier, David Van Over and Bob Brown all took turns in later years.
+Hugh Watson was the first faculty advisor for SMIS, but Tex Carr, John Schleier, David Van Over and Bob Brown took turns in later years.
 Hugh Head was the first SMIS student president.
 From the beginning, the leadership for SMIS came from the student officers.
-This philosophy and approach has been practiced by Mark Huber, who has been the organization’s faculty advisor since 1999.
+This philosophy and approach was practiced by Mark Huber, the organization’s faculty advisor since 1999.
 SMIS is arguably the best student professional organization on campus.
 This excellence is validated by SMIS being selected by the Association for Information Systems to receive its first student chapter of the year award in 2010.

 Faculty and Students from Management Science